dacruz19/vscodeloader/README.md

 # vscodeloader
-its me again! shocking huh?
-its just a bat file to loadup vs code + spotify if ya want, in a certain directory, if you find that handy nice, if ya dont cya!
+batch file to start up vs code, optionally spotify too, in a certain directory